zidanetaufiqulhakim-hue/scam_detection_experiment/README.md

    - `microsoft/Multilingual-MiniLM-L12-H384`
    - `distilbert-base-multilingual-cased`
    - Used LoRA adapters for parameter-efficient fine-tuning on a local Mac environment.
+   - For MiniLM, loaded the base model in `float16` rather than full 32-bit precision to reduce memory footprint during training and serving.
    - Tracked experiments with MLflow for reproducibility and comparison.

 6. **Evaluate for both ML quality and deployment readiness**